rackerlabs/devsite/source/_posts/2014-07-24-i-have-a-cloud-dot-dot-dot-now-what-part-1-building-a-3-tier-webapp.markdown

 the scene, we will be reviewing how to build the [Encoder project](https://github.com/metral/touchstone/tree/master/encoder), a webapp that that allows a user to submit a video file and convert it to the AVI, MKV, OGG and WEBM formats.

-As a frame of reference, here is the proposed architecture for the Encoder
+Many intricate decisions were made for this project and the technologies chosen are simply ones that I am more familiar with, but nevertheless, the following is the proposed architecture for the Encoder
 webapp:

 {% img https://raw.githubusercontent.com/metral/touchstone/master/encoder/extras/encoder.jpg %}

 ## Enabling Orchestration
-We are following the 3-tier model by organizing & orchestrating the provisioning of cloud infrastructure through [Rackspace's Cloud Orchestration](http://www.rackspace.com/blog/cloud-orchestration-automating-deployments-of-full-stack-configurations/) aka the [Heat](https://wiki.openstack.org/wiki/Heat) project from OpenStack.
-By doing so, we can leverage capabilities which allow for the self-configuration of web services in the stack described above.
+With the architecture laid out, we now focus on how to coordinate & construct our stack.
+We can organize & orchestrate the provisioning of the cloud infrastructure through [Rackspace's Cloud Orchestration](http://www.rackspace.com/blog/cloud-orchestration-automating-deployments-of-full-stack-configurations/) aka the [Heat](https://wiki.openstack.org/wiki/Heat) project from OpenStack.
+By doing so, we can leverage capabilities which allow for a self-configuration of the web services, in a repeatable fashion, that also allows for expansion further down the road.

 Orchestration for our stack is described using the [YAML](http://en.wikipedia.org/wiki/YAML) format,